FernandoBLima/FernandoBLima.github.io/_posts/2020-12-13-data-structure-part-VII.md

 ◼️ Deletion

 In the Heap, we remove the root element of the structure and then replace it with the last value added.
 As you may be thinking, the new root element might probably not be in the right position.
-To solve this problem it is necessary call the heapify function, which is the most critical operation in this structure where it reorganize the values until the heap property is satisfied.
+To solve this problem it is necessary to call the heapify function, which is the most critical operation in this structure where it reorganizes the values until the heap property is satisfied.

 ```javascript
 removeFromTop(){